ioccc-src/winner/1989/fubar/README.md

 ./fubar 2
 ```

+### INABIAF - it's not a bug it's a feature! :-)

+If you use either `fubar` or `ouroboros.c` (it's executable, see below) with a
+number < 0 or larger than, say 20, it's very likely that the program will turn
+into an infinite loop trying to compile code with syntax errors.

 ## Judges' remarks:

-Run this with a single digit argument (or wait a long time).
+Run this with a single digit argument (or wait a long time and risk an infinite
+loop as described above).

 The blank line at the beginning of the source is mandatory.
 Do you know why?

-NOTE: don't try running `ouroboros.c` (note that it's executable)
-directly with an arg as it'll turn into an infinite loop.
-The same will happen
-with larger numbers.

 NOTE: the file `ouroboros.c` is created by the program itself so this is why it
 is not in the repository.